Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it returns input schema for a specific API/partner node, listing visible inputs, hidden inputs, and outputs.
-It distinguishes from sibling list_api_nodes by specifying the action of retrieving schema after finding the class_type.
+The description clearly states it returns the input schema for a specific API/partner node, lists visible inputs, hidden inputs, and outputs, and references the source (ComfyUI's /object_info).
+It distinguishes itself from sibling tools like list_api_nodes by recommending using that tool first.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.